Architecture

 | GET | /health |

-Configurable LLM endpoint
+Configurable AI endpoint

 Rust graph database - the semantic core